google/WebFundamentals/src/_langs/en/tools/setup/remote-debugging/remote-debugging.markdown

 11](http://msdn.microsoft.com/en-us/library/ie/dn255001%28v=vs.85%29.aspx).
 See also [Mimic Development Site in Production](/web/tools/setup/device-testing/devtools-emulator).

-## Screencast From Android Device to Development Machine
+## Screencast from Android device to development machine

 Shifting your attention between screens isn’t always convenient.
 Screencast displays your device's screen right alongside DevTools on your development machine.
 You can interact with the content on your device from the screencast too.